-The Apprentice of the Year, judged by an international panel including Jay Leno and Derek Bell MBE is a new Award Category for 2020.
+The Apprentice of the Year is judged by an international panel including Jay Leno, Dominic Chinea and Derek Bell MBE.

 The Royal Automobile Club's Historic Awards are a set of annual accolades recognising excellence and outstanding contributions to the UK’s historic motoring and motorsport industries.

 The Club has been at the heart of the motoring world since its formation in 1897, and the Historic Awards are a natural continuation of a rich heritage.

 The Heritage Engineering Apprenticeship Awards recognise individuals and institutions who have made an outstanding contribution to the advancement of apprenticeships and skills in the field of Heritage Engineering.

 The Morris Minor Owners Club was formed to cater for the 1.6 million "loveable jelly-moulds" which were built between 1948 and 1971.
 It is proud to present the annual Jack Daniels Trophy plus a cheque for £250 to an apprentice working in vehicle restoration.
 Jack Daniels was an automotive engineer who worked with Sir Alec Issigonis to develop the Morris Minor and was a key developer of the hydrolastic suspension found in the classic mini.